 - The appropriate Dean for the Area involved

 - Vice President of Instruction

-A meeting of the committee will be called by the Vice President of Instruction to review and/or take action on the grievance.
-In ten school days after the student has filed a written request, the committee will meet with all involved parties and discuss the grievance in detail in an attempt to resolve the issue at this step.
-Meetings will be chaired by the Vice President of Instruction.
+A meeting of the grievance committee will be called by the Dean of Students to review and/or take action on the grievance.
+In ten school days after the student has filed a written request, the committee will meet with all involved parties and discuss the grievance in detail in an attempt to resolve the issue.
+Meetings will be chaired by the Dean of Students.

-Within five (5) school days, the decision and proposed action will be communicated to the following:
+Within five (5) school days, the decision and proposed action will be communicated to the following individuals:

 - Student involved